Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: Contributions

 \section{Contributions}

 The novel contributions of this paper are the following.

-\begin{enumerate} \item We formulate and prove the e-Closure Principle for the general multiple testing with error rate problem introduced in \Cref{sec: MT}.
-As a result of this principle, we prove that any method controls FDR if and only if it is a special case of the e-Closure procedure (Section \ref{sec: principle}).
-Further, we show that the classical Closure Principle \citep{marcus1976closed,sonnemann_general_solutions_2008} is a special case of the e-Closure Principle in \Cref{sec: classical closure}. \item We use the e-Closure Principle to construct substantial uniform improvements of the eBH, BY and Su methods.
-Our improvements always allow more flexibility in the rejected sets and often allow rejection of larger sets than the original methods at the same nominal FDR level (Sections \ref{sec: e-combining} and \ref{sec: p-combining}).
-Polynomial time algorithms for these methods are given (Section \ref{sec: computation}).
-We summarize the methods we improve on in \Cref{tab:contributions}.
+\begin{enumerate} \item We formulate and prove the e-Closure Principle for the general multiple testing problem with an error rate introduced in \Cref{sec: MT}.
+As a result, we prove that a method controls an expected error loss, such as FDR or FWER, if and only if it is a special case of the e-Closure procedure (Section \ref{sec: principle}).
+Further, we show that the classical Closure Principle \citep{marcus1976closed,sonnemann_general_solutions_2008} is a special case of the e-Closure Principle in \Cref{sec: classical closure}. \item We apply the e-Closure Principle to FDR control and use it to construct substantial uniform improvements of the eBH, BY, and Su methods.
+Our improvements allow greater flexibility in the rejection sets and often permit rejection of larger sets than the original methods at the same nominal FDR level (Sections \ref{sec: e-combining} and \ref{sec: p-combining}).
+Polynomial time algorithms for these methods are given in Section \ref{sec: computation}.
+We summarize the methods we improve in \Cref{tab:contributions}.
+Further, we analyze the BH procedure and its minimally adaptive variant \citep{solari2017minimally} through the lens of e-Closure in this paper.
+The e-collections we study do not add power and, apart from BH rejects all hypotheses, do not add nontrivial simultaneity; a different construction developed by \citet{goeman_uniform_improvement_2026} uniformly improves BH using the e-Closure Principle.

 \item We generalize the concept of multiple testing to include simultaneous discovery sets (\Cref{sec: MT}), and show that such simultaneity comes for free (without reducing $\alpha$-levels) as a consequence of the e-Closure Principle. \item We show that the e-Closure Principle also characterizes procedures that allow researchers post hoc flexibility in the choice of discovery sets, error rates, and nominal levels in \Cref{sec: flexible}.
-As an example of choosing error rates, researchers may switch to FWER control if they reject a small enough set (\Cref{sec: post hoc loss}), instead of FDR control.
-Secondly, we show that for some FDR controlling methods, researchers may choose the $\alpha$-level at which FDR is controlled post hoc (\Cref{sec: alpha}). \item We also demonstrate clear improvements of our methods over their non-closure versions on a suite of real datasets of p-values and e-values in \Cref{sec: real data}. \end{enumerate}
+As an example of choosing error rates, researchers can switch to FWER control if they reject a sufficiently small set (\Cref{sec: post hoc loss}), instead of FDR control.
+Second, we show that, for some FDR controlling methods, researchers may choose post hoc the $\alpha$-level at which FDR is controlled (\Cref{sec: alpha}). \item We extend the possibility of exploiting restricted combinations, i.e., logical relationships between hypotheses \citep{shaffer1986modified} from only FWER control to general error rates, in particular FDR. \item We also demonstrate clear improvements of our methods over their non-closure versions on a suite of real datasets of p-values and e-values in \Cref{sec: real data}. \end{enumerate}